pykaldi/pykaldi/README.md

 PyKaldi is a Python wrapper for [Kaldi](http://kaldi-asr.org) exposing nearly all of Kaldi's C++ API to Python code.
-It aims to bridge the gap between Kaldi and all the nice things Python has to offer including its mature ecosystem of high quality software for scientific computing, machine learning, interactive data exploration and visualization.
+It aims to bridge the gap between Kaldi and all the nice things Python has to offer.
 You can read more about the design and technical details of PyKaldi in
 [our paper](https://github.com/pykaldi/pykaldi/blob/master/docs/pykaldi.pdf).
 Here is a taste.